hajnayeb/enginemodal/README.md

-# Modal analysis of XU7 engine and P405 muffler in order to extract their natural frequencies and mode shapes
+# Modal analysis of XU7 engine block and P405 muffler in order to extract their natural frequencies and mode shapes

 **a) Engine block modal analysis:**